Podcast Directory

 NPR Privacy Policy

-This episode was hosted by Amanda Aronczyk and Erika Beras.
-It was produced by James Sneed with help from Willa Rubin.
-It was edited by Jess Jiang, fact-checked by Sierra Juarez, and engineered by Cena Loffredo.
+This episode of Planet Money was produced by Emma Peaslee with help from Sam Yellowhorse Kesler.
+It was edited by Jess Jiang.
+It was fact-checked by Sierra Juarez and engineered by Ko Takasugi-Czernowin.
 Alex Goldmark is Planet Money's executive producer.

 Help support